MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Get Brands model settings

-The [get brands settings](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Brands) API returns the Brands model settings in the specified account.
+The [Get brands settings](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Brands) request returns the Brands model settings in the specified account.
 The Brands model settings represent whether detection from the Bing brands database is enabled or not.
-If Bing brands aren't enabled, Azure AI Video Indexer will only detect brands from the custom Brands model of the specified account.
+If Bing brands aren't enabled, Azure AI Video Indexer only detects brands from the custom Brands model of the specified account.

 ### Example response

-The response shows whether Bing brands are enabled following the format of the example below.

 ```json
 {